jpswt/NoteForNote/README.md

 ## Note For Note Category Filter

 Users can filter out community posts by category types by clicking items in the sidebar or by clicking the category chips attached to each post.
+This examples has posts filtered out for the category of "Tone".

 <img width="1489" alt="Dash_withCategoryFilter" src="https://user-images.githubusercontent.com/94721942/228417584-9bdc5bb3-b633-4c43-888d-ded8ee267ea2.png">